32blogby Studio Mitsu

 OptionEffect

---enable-sharedBuild as shared libraries (.so) — required for LGPL compliance
+--enable-sharedBuild as shared libraries (simplest path to LGPL compliance)

 --disable-staticDon't build static archives